jimmo/ncss-embedded/chapters/3-intro-electronics.md

 It's hard for us to read resistance directly, but the micro:bit is *really* good at measuring voltages.
 So by adding *another* resistor that is known and applying an input voltage that is known, by measuring the output voltage, we can calculate the resistance of the sensor with our voltage divider!

 So what value resistor should we pick for any given sensor?
-Well the aim of the voltage divider circuit should be to maximise the change in voltage when our sensor measures some change.
+Well the aim of the voltage divider circuit should be to maximize the change in voltage when our sensor measures some change.
 If we look at how the output voltage of a voltage divider varies as a function of the sensor resistance, what we find is that we get the **most sensitivity** to changes in resistance when the value of the resistor in the voltage divider is set to:

 ![Voltage divider value](https://latex.codecogs.com/svg.latex?R_{1}%20%3D%20\sqrt{R_{min}%20\times%20R_{max}})